lmdbjava/benchmarks/results/20160630/README.md

 We start with the most mechanically sympathetic workload.
-If you have integer keys and can insert them in sequential order, the above graphs illustrate the type of latencies achievable across the various libraries.
+If you have integer keys and can insert them in sequential order, the above graphs illustrate the type of latencies achievable across the various implementations.
 LMDB is clearly the fastest option, even including writes.

 ### 110 MB Sequential Access (String)